What is the Border Watch Line?

 How is this toll-free line different from Crime Stoppers or the RCMP hotlines?

-We deal specifically with suspicious cross-border activities that take place at the border.
+We deal specifically with suspicious cross-border activities that take place at the border, and suspicious immigration activity.
 If the information received is relevant to any of our partners, such as the Integrated Border Enforcement Teams, police or the RCMP, we may share it.